How to start an estate sale business?

 - How much will you have to spend on advertisement?

 And much much more…best suggestion is to hire an expert and co-work with him/her on your first 3 – 5 deals and maybe even more deals.
 Your goal is to make the client leave knowing he got the best amounts possible for their items.
 It is also important as a company that you close the deal with a profit.
 After all, you will have to advertise a lot to get people to come and shop.
 Keep the markup based on items anywhere from 20-35% based on your experience.

 4. Should you buy an estate sale business franchise

-You can always buy a franchise, and enjoy the support and backup it comes with.
+if you are still trying to figure out how to start an estate sale business You can always consider buying a franchise and enjoy the support and backup it comes with.
 The average cost to franchise an estate sale business is $20,000 to $75,000 for an initial investment with a net worth of 100K.

 Benefits of buying a franchise

 - Unlimited support–you have a whole back office working with you to help you step by step

 - Franchisors manage all advertising, this cuts your cost and spending unnecessary money.
 A lot of new startups shut down because of money not spent well on marketing.

 - You grow faster by getting clients faster as you are now part of a trusted brand.
 So, customers will feel more comfortable using your service